nicolasgomeztoua/Trading/STRATEGY_RULES.md

 Stop-Loss (Short):
 - Place SL at the high of the very first candle that closed below the Range Low (the initial break candle).
 If that is not available, use current bar high.
+  - Optional minimum stop (configurable): If the distance `SL - entry` is below `trapMinSLPoints`, apply one of:
+    - Pad to minimum: shift SL farther to be exactly `entry + trapMinSLPoints`.
+    - Use FVG middle if present: set SL to the middle FVG candle’s high; if no bearish FVG, skip the trade.
+    - Skip trade: do not take the Trap if risk is below minimum.

 Take-Profit (Short):
 - Fixed `R` multiple: `TP = entry - rr * (stop - entry)`.